 Do not, I repeat, do not use your date nights to talk about your problems!
 Date nights are for having fun together only, not to talk about your issues.

-To talk about problems, set a weekly family business meeting with your spouse, where you can discuss your finances, kids discipline, marriage issues, etc.
+To talk about problems and build a purposeful meaningful relationship, set a weekly family business meeting with your spouse, where you can discuss your finances, kids discipline, marriage issues, etc.